9 Super Tips To Save Money Fast As A Minimalist

 1. Pay Yourself First

-Once your finances are on track and you are on budget, pay yourself first.
+Once your finances are on track and you are on budget, start paying yourself first.
 If you can split your payroll direct deposit to separate bank accounts, do it.
-Usually, one is a checking account where you pay bills and spend any disposable money.
-The other would be a savings account where you save money and rarely spend it but for emergencies.
+Typically, one account would be a checking account, where you pay bills and spend any disposable income.
+The other would be a savings account where you save money and rarely spend it, but for emergencies.

-Paying yourself first before all others has a way of empowering you, giving you the feeling of being the Top Dog.
-This will also empower you to make tough decisions more easily.
+Paying yourself first before all others has a way of empowering you and giving you the feeling of being the Top Dog.
+This will also empower you to make the tough decisions more easily.

 2. Appreciate Everything You Have

 Don’t be the person who only appreciates things when they are gone.
-This goes for people in your life and material things.
-Appreciating what you have is a powerful concept when trying to save money.
+This applies to people in your life and material possessions.
+Appreciating what you have is a powerful concept when you are trying to save money.

-That appreciation is critical to fighting impulse buying, peer pressure, and the cultural disease of keeping up with the Joneses.
+That appreciation is key to fighting impulse buying, peer pressure, and the cultural disease of keeping up with the Joneses.

 3. Choose Your Tribe Wisely

-Life will become more accessible and more enjoyable when you surround yourself with like-minded people.
+Life will become easier and more enjoyable when you surround yourself with like-minded people.
 If those people love, embrace, and support you, then consider yourself highly blessed.

-These people will support you in your journey to save money and in many of your other goals.
-Sure, they may laugh or make fun of some of the choices and solutions you make along the way, but they will still support you.
+These people will support you in your journey to save money and many of the other goals you may have.
+Sure, they may laugh or make fun of some of the choices and solutions you make along the way, but they still support you.

-If one of my good friends told me he wanted to save more money, I would not only support him every chance I got but also encourage him.
+If one of my good friends set a goal to save more money, I would clown him every chance I got, but would support him even more.

 4. Consolidate Your Debt

-Tap and pay can get you in financial trouble.
+Tap and pay can lead to financial trouble.
 It’s just getting too easy to walk into a store and walk out with a bunch of junk.
 Online is even more convenient.
 You don’t even have to get off the couch.

-When used correctly, credit card convenience can be beneficial and painless.
-When used incorrectly, however, it can become very painful, mentally and sometimes physically.
+When used correctly, the convenience of credit cards can be beneficial and painless.
+When misused, it will become excruciating, mentally and sometimes physically.

-I try never to buy on credit that I do not plan to pay in the next month.
-For those who carry a credit card balance or any debt, try to consolidate it.
-High-interest rate debt should be a Sin.
+I try to never buy on credit that I do not plan to pay in the next month.
+For those who carry a credit card balance or any other debt, consider consolidating them.
+High-interest-rate debt should be a Sin.
 It’s a hole that is nearly impossible to climb out of.

 5. Buy Used

 I found this to be strange for most people.
 Yes, people can see the benefit of buying a used car or a home that is not new.
-They fail to see those same benefits in buying used clothing, electronics, tools, appliances, etc. The benefits are similar if not more lucrative.
+They fail to see those same benefits in purchasing used clothing, electronics, tools, appliances, and everything else.
+The benefits are similar, if not more lucrative.

-You usually get a better price and better quality.
-Sometimes, you end up making a trade and not spending any money at all.
+You not only get a better price, but better quality most of the time.
+Sometimes, you end up making a trade without spending any money at all.
 One man’s junk is another man’s treasure.

 6. Do It Yourself